 - Setting the annual school budget and revising it as necessary.
 Note: the Parent Advisory Council should review the budget before it comes to the Board.

-- The Executive Director (in consultation with staff) brings the budget forward for approval.
+- The Superintendent (in consultation with staff) brings the budget forward for approval.

 - Setting school fees.